-While Rwanda has traditionally not been thought of as a classic Big 5 safari destination, it’s four national parks are inhabited by an abundance of animals and birdlife.
-Akagera offers a robust big game experience in a gorgeous lakeside setting, while Nyungwe and Gishwati will round out primate viewing with the challenge of trekking chimpanzees.
+While a Rwanda safari has traditionally not been thought of as a classic Big 5 safari, its four national parks are inhabited by an abundance of animals and birdlife.
+Akagera offers a robust big game experience in a gorgeous lakeside setting, while Nyungwe and Gishwati will round out primate viewing with the challenge of trekking chimpanzees and colobus monkeys.
 The once-in-a-lifetime gorilla trekking experience is the main reason for visiting Rwanda, but the friendly locals, interesting villages, good hiking, and stunning scenery make creates a uniquely diverse experience.
 Rwanda is a destination for active, engaged travelers, happy to pay for the exclusive privilege of observing the great apes in their natural habitat.
-With it’s easy access to the rest of Africa, Rwanda can be a good add-on to a traditional safari or can be a stand alone destination for a shorter stint to Africa.
+With its easy access to the rest of Africa, Rwanda can be a good add-on to a traditional safari or can be a stand-alone destination for a shorter stint to Africa.

 A Rwanda safari is an excellent destination for photographers.
 There is something about Rwanda’s humidity and lighting that brings a mystical quality to your photos and you leave with impressive proof of your time in the forests.

-- Volcanoes National Park is 3 hours from Kigali on excellent roads, and the advent of helicopter transfers between regions can really allow full access to this country in under a week.
+- Volcanoes National Park is three hours from Kigali on excellent roads, and the advent of helicopter transfers between regions can really allow full access to this country in under a week.

 - Serious photographers should do two hikes, one to take pictures and one to enjoy just the gorillas.

 - The genocide memorials at Nyamata and Ntarama are moving additions to the Kigali Genocide Memorial Centre.

 - Think of the $1,500 gorilla permit fee as a donation to conservation.